vybhavramachandran/memic/README.md

 # Things to do

--Wrap enough code to create a How-To example fully in python
+1. Wrap enough code to create a How-To example fully in python
-    - Output should be visible
+    1. Output should be visible
-    - Graphs should be visible
+    2. Graphs should be visible